libreswitch/ops/docs/qos_cli.md

 `no qos dscp-map <0-63>`

 #### Description
-The **dscp-map** command associates local-priority, color, and optionally a descriptive name to each IP differentiated services code point (DSCP).
+The `dscp-map` command associates local-priority, color, and optionally a descriptive name to each IP differentiated services code point (DSCP).
 This command can optionally remark the incoming 802.1 VLAN CoS PCP.

 This table is used when a port's  QoS trust mode is set to 'dscp' to assign the packets initial local-priority and color.

-The default color is 'green'.
+The default color is green.
 The default name is an empty string.

-The 'no' form of the command will restore the assignments for a code point back to its factory default.
+The "no" form of the command restores the assignments for a code point back to its factory default.

 #### Authority
 All configuration users.